safjammed/simple-ckeditor-with-server-image-upload/README.md

 # setting up

-Database can be set up via editing the "db.php" file.
+- Database can be set up via editing the "db.php" file.
+- Javascripts are coded inside the custom.js file which can be found inside "js/" folder.